ese3500/final-project-autonomous-tomato-plant/README.md

 What were your results?
 Namely, what was the final solution/design to your problem?

+The final solution was a platform for the plant to be put onto.
+This platform has wheels that move in the direction with the most light concentration and can be manually moved with Blynk buttons.
+There is also an automatic watering capability and an OLED screen that displays to the user the state of the plant (happy, thirsty, drowning).
+Finally, we also included a crash button at the front of the car so that if it crashes into something, the car will stop moving.

 #### 3.1 Software Requirements Specification (SRS) Results

 Based on your quantified system performance, comment on how you achieved or fell short of your expected software requirements.
 You should be quantifying this, using measurement tools to collect data.